 On October 5, 2017, the New York Times published an article revealing many sexual harassment allegations against Harvey Weinstein that had until then been secret.
 A few days later,

-followed with a similar investigation, conducted over time, that said Weinstein had committed sexual assault.
+The New Yorker followed with a similar investigation, conducted over time, that said Weinstein had committed sexual assault.
 These articles set off a wave of accusations the following week, which not only inundated the American media, but spread to some extent to every part of the world.

 What rapidly became known as the Weinstein Affair thus soared to 2nd place in our top 5 of Quebec news for the week of October 9-15, with an MPS of 3.33%.
 This first wave nevertheless left no hint of the tsunami to come.